Skip to content

 The number of treatments will vary from person to person.
 Some people experience immediate relief; others may take months or even years to achieve results.
 Chronic conditions usually take longer to resolve than acute ones.
 Plan on a minimum of a month to see significant changes.

-Treatment frequency depends on a variety of factors: your constitution, the severity and duration of the problem and the quality and quantity of your Qi.… Read the rest
+Treatment frequency depends on a variety of factors: your constitution, the severity and duration of the problem and the quality and quantity of your Qi.
+An acupuncturist may suggest one or two treatments per week, or monthly visits for health maintenance and seasonal “tune ups”.

 How much does it cost?